Between Silicon and Soul

 The old purchasing loop was brand-controlled.
 A consumer had a need, recalled a brand, visited the brand's channel, purchased, and repeated.
 The aggregator loop intercepts at step one — before brand recall ever fires.

-The Old Loop — Brand Owned
+The Old Loop · Brand Owned

 The Consumer Came to You

-Consumer has a need — hunger, a broken appliance, a new outfit
+Hunger, a broken appliance, a new outfit.

-The Aggregator Loop — Platform Owned
+The Aggregator Loop · Platform Owned

 The Consumer Goes to the Platform

-Opens Amazon / DoorDash / Compare.com — platform intercepts before brand recall fires.
+The platform intercepts before brand recall fires.
 The habit has been trained.

-Algorithm surfaces options — your brand competes on price, rating, and sponsored placement.
+Your brand competes on price, rating, and sponsored placement.
 Brand equity is largely irrelevant.

-Loyalty to the aggregator, not you — the loop tightens around the platform.
+The loop tightens around the platform.
 Your brand is interchangeable supply.

 Case Study

-The Amazon Basics Private Label Extraction Loop
+The Amazon Basics extraction loop.

-Amazon's private label strategy is the most clinical demonstration of what platform power over suppliers looks like in practice.
+Amazon's private-label strategy is the most clinical demonstration of what platform power over suppliers looks like in practice.
 It is not accidental.
 It is a four-step extraction architecture.

-Aggregate Sellers
+Aggregate sellers

 Third-party brands list on the platform to access Amazon's 300M+ active customers.
 They pay fees, accept terms, and surrender transaction data.

-Launch at 25–40% Lower Price
+Launch at 25–40% lower

 Amazon Basics enters with structural cost advantages — no marketing spend, preferential placement, built-in Prime loyalty.
 The original brand cannot compete on its own platform.

-Amazon Basics does not win because it is a better product.
+The deeper lesson: Amazon Basics does not win because it is a better product.
 It wins because the platform has eliminated the conditions under which brand equity could have protected the original brand.
 The extraction loop only works on brands that were already commodities in disguise.
 Price and placement beat story and relationship — when the platform controls price and placement.

 Platform Gravity by Category

-Restaurants Lost the Relationship
+Food Delivery — Restaurants Lost the Relationship

 DoorDash, Uber Eats, and Grubhub collectively control 93% of U.S. food delivery.
-The restaurant's brand appears on the app — but the platform owns the consumer relationship, the data, the reorder habit, and the loyalty program.
+The restaurant's logo appears on the app — but the platform owns the consumer relationship, the data, the reorder habit, and the loyalty program.
 The restaurant is a kitchen with a logo.

-Search Gravity Has Migrated
+Product Discovery — Search Gravity Has Migrated

 More than half of all product searches now begin on Amazon — not Google, not brand websites.
 Brand awareness that does not convert to platform presence is increasingly unreachable equity: built but inaccessible at the moment of purchase.

-Aggregator comparison sites handle approximately half of online insurance sales in Europe.
+Aggregator comparison sites handle roughly half of online insurance sales in Europe.
 The insurer's brand — historically built on trust and relationship — is reduced to a price column in a comparison table.
 The trust moment now belongs to the aggregator.

 Amazon's 12.7% conversion rate is nearly 6× the e-commerce average.
 That gap is not closeable through better UX or more ad spend.
-Amazon has eliminated payment friction, solved the trust problem, and trained habitual behavior over two decades.
+The platform eliminated payment friction, solved the trust problem, and trained habitual behavior over two decades — and a 90% retention rate means that once a consumer adopts the platform as their default, the brand has less than a one-in-ten chance of recapturing direct engagement in any given renewal cycle.

 The Stakes